mbk-dev/okama/README.md

 - Testing distribution on historical data
 - Dividend yield and other dividend indicators for stocks
 - Backtesting and comparing historical performance of broad range of assets and indexes in multiple currencies
+- Methods to track the perfomance of index funds (ETF) and compare them with benchmarks
 - Main macroeconomic indicators: inflation, central banks rates
 - Matplotlib visualization scripts for the Efficient Frontier, Transition map and assets risk / return performance